cvilla714/enumerable_methods/README.md

 -Google chrome, safari, mozila firefox.

 ## Run on the MAchine
--First download the file from the github
+- First download the file from the github
--then clone to the local machine
+- then clone to the local machine
--select the preferable code editor
+- select the preferable code editor
 - open the terminal or commandline
--you should 'install gem rspec '
+- you should 'install gem rspec '
--then 'run rspec'
+- then 'run rspec'